jpark58/instagram_clone/README.md

 # Instagram Clone with React and Firebase

 Build a Instagram Clone Web App with REACT, Firebase, and Material UI.
-A user will be able to sign-up, login and sign-out and in REALTIME, the user is able to upload posts and leave comments.
+In REALTIME, A user will be able to sign-up, login and sign-out and
+the user is able to upload posts and leave comments.

 ## Output